-The reality of today is that it costs more money than ever to live in the United States.
-According to the Cost of Living Index, the median rent for a two-bedroom apartment is $1,192 a month, although this figure varies.
+The reality of today is that it costs more money than ever to live in the U.S. According to the Cost of Living Index, the average rent for a two-bedroom apartment is $1,164 a month, although this figure varies.

-Even in Mississippi, the state with the lowest cost of living, the median salary after taxes would still mean putting 25% of your take-home pay toward rent.
-This, coupled with income and earning decreases of 2.9% and 1.2% respectively as reported by the U.S. Census, and the recent increase in inflation, it’s a challenge to earn enough to survive.
+Even in Mississippi, the state with the lowest cost of living, the median salary after taxes would still mean putting at least 17 percent of your take-home pay toward rent or mortgage payments.
+This, coupled with income and earning decreases of 2.9 percent and 1.2 percent, respectively, as reported by the U.S. Census, along with the recent increase in inflation, and it’s apparent that it’s a challenge to earn enough to survive.

 These factors mean that side hustles have become a necessity for many.
 We’ve pulled together 10 options for getting that extra income you require.

-Uber has provided its own service, Uber Eats, since 2014, and other ordering apps, such as DoorDash and Grubhub, have followed.
-These apps function as freelance jobs, where drivers are paid per delivery, whereas other services like Gopuff offer part-time and full-time shifts, as well as benefits.
+Delivery services are always in demand, especially as remote work jobs are on the rise.
+There are many opportunities to become a delivery driver, whether that’s delivering food or packaged goods.
+Uber has provided its own service, Uber Eats, since 2014 and other ordering apps, such as DoorDash and Grubhub, have followed.
+These apps function as freelance jobs, where drivers are paid per delivery, whereas other services like Gopuff offer part-time and full-time shifts as well as benefits.
 Combine these gigs with part-time jobs at chain businesses like Domino’s to fit a second income around whatever restrictions your first job presents.
 For more examples in this area, check out our list of unique delivery businesses.

 In the marketing world, content is king.
-Businesses of all stripes need talented writers to create blog posts, whitepapers, press releases, social media copy and more.
-If you have a way with words, you can advertise your freelance writing services on a personal website and your social profiles, or look for gigs on sites like Upwork and Freelancer.com.
+Businesses of all types need talented writers to create blog posts, whitepapers, press releases, social media copy and more.
+If you have a way with words, you can advertise your freelance writing services on a personal website and your social profiles or look for gigs on sites like Upwork and Freelancer.

 Include a portfolio of past writing samples to share with your clients.
 Don’t have any?
 Create a blog and publish articles on topics you’re passionate about.
 If you feel freelance is the way to go, here is our guide to how freelancing works.